jtdsouza/w251-WildTrackAI/README.md

 ## 1. Introduction
 ![](Images/WildTrack-Logo.png)
-WildTrack (https://wildtrack.org/) is a non-profit organization whose mission is to protect endangered species via non-invasive and cost-effective monitoring using footprints.
+WildTrack (https://wildtrack.org/) is a non-profit organization that aims to develop and provide non-invasive effective monitoring of endangered species in order to mitigate human wildlife conflicts and prevent illegal poaching.
 Traditional wildlife monitoring techniques rely on fitting of instrumentation to an animal (transmitter on a collar, tag, insert), marking, capture or close visual observation, which have shown to have counterproductive effects on conservation efforts.
 WildTrack was founded on the premise that monitoring could be made safer and more efficient using non-invasive techniques based on the time-honored tradition of trail and footprint tracking used by indigenous trackers.
 At the heart of WildTrack's methodology is a specialized software FIT (Footprint Identification Technology) based on SAS JMP technology.
 FIT maintains a  database for animals of various species being tracked, creating a unique profile for each individual based on morphometrics of the footprints.
 Once set up, researchers can use it to identify movement/ location of known individuals as well as identify and start tracking previously unknown individuals.
 More information on how FIT works can be found here:
 - https://wildtrack.org/wp-content/uploads/2017/03/FIT-Infographic-for-AZA-dw-1.pdf